GSA/fpki-guides/pages/fpki_certificate_profiles.md

 permalink: /certprofiles/
 ---

-This section provides the X.509 v3 certificate profiles plus the v2 certificate revocation list (CRL) extensions profiles for the Federal Public Key Infrastructure (FPKI).
-These profiles specify the unique parameter settings needed for certificates and CRLs issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (_Common Policy CP_).
+This section specifies the X.509 v3 certificate profiles and the v2 certificate revocation list (CRL) extensions profiles for the Federal Public Key Infrastructure (FPKI).
+These profiles give the unique parameter settings needed for certificates and CRLs issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (_Common Policy CP_).
 They also give guidance for certificates issued under other Certificate Policies that are cross-certified with the Federal Bridge Certification Authority (FBCA).

-To maximize interoperability among Federal Government, State, Local, Tribal, and Territorial PKI communities **<Is this what Wendy meant by "outside Fed Govt?">**, these profiles include certain formats and semantics from the PKIX Working Group's Internet X.509 PKI certificate and CRL profiles.
-(See RFC 6818.)
+To maximize interoperability across Federal Government, State, Local, Tribal, and Territorial PKI communities,<!--Is this what Wendy meant by "outside Fed Govt?"--> these profiles include certain formats and semantics from the PKIX Working Group's Internet X.509 PKI certificate and CRL profiles [1](#rfc-5280).

-The _Common Policy CP_ covers 18 certificate profiles and two CRL extensions profiles (i.e., OCSP responder and CRL):
+The _Common Policy CP_ covers 18 certificate profiles and two CRL extensions profiles (i.e., OCSP responder and CRL).
+Click the sidebar navigation **+** sign to see a list of profiles.
+Click on a profile name.

-<**Since this list is so long, it would be better to direct the reader to click the sidebar nav +-sign to see the profiles links.**>

-* Self-Signed CA (link)
-* xxxx
-* xxxx
-* xxxx
+These certificate profile "worksheets" appear in three previous documents.
+The previous worksheet numbers correspond to the current numbers, as shown in the traceablity matrix below.

 **Common Policy CP Certificate Profile Worksheet Traceability**